Mary Bothwell: Early life and education

 Bothwell was born in Hickson near Woodstock, Ontario, the daughter of Alexander Bothwell and Mary Thompson.
 She studied at the Canadian Academy of Music in Toronto where she was a voice student of Otto Morando and a piano student of Peter C. Kennedy.
-From 1920-1929 she performed as a contralto in opera and oratorio performances in Toronto and Buffalo, New York.
+From 1920 to 1929 she performed as a contralto in opera and oratorio performances in Toronto and Buffalo, New York.
 In 1937 she went to Austria to study singing at the Mozarteum University of Salzburg.
 The following year she moved to New York City, where she was a pupil of Paul Althouse.

 Career

-Bothwell made her recital debut in New York City at Town Hall on November 1, 1938 and continued to appear there until the early 1960s.
+Bothwell made her recital debut in New York City at Town Hall on November 1, 1938, and continued to appear there until the early 1960s.

 In 1947 she made her first European tour which included performances in Germany, the Netherlands, and England.
 That same year she was praised at the Scheveningen Festival for her portrayal of the Marschallin in Der Rosenkavalier.
 She was also celebrated for her portrayal of Isolde in Tristan und Isolde, a role she notably performed with the BBC Symphony Orchestra under conductor Adrian Boult in 1948.
 She performed on radio in New York City, Paris, London, and Basel.
 Among her recordings for Royale are An Hour of Lieder: